sercankulcu/sercankulcu.github.io/_teaching/algorithmic-game-theory.md

 ## Chapter 11: Price of Anarchy and Efficiency

 Price of Anarchy (PoA) is a measure that quantifies the loss of efficiency in a system due to the selfish behavior of individual agents.
 It evaluates the impact of strategic decision-making on the overall performance or welfare of a system.
+The Price of Anarchy compares the social welfare or cost of the worst equilibrium with that of an optimal centrally coordinated outcome.

 - [🖼️Slides (PDF)](../files/agt/slides/Bolum_11_Anarsi.pdf)
 - [🗒️Lecture Notes (PDF)](../files/agt/Chapter_09_Price_of_Anarchy_and_Efficiency.pdf)